ckeditor/ckeditor5/packages/ckeditor5-editor-decoupled/docs/framework/guides/document-editor.md

 The document editor build includes all the necessary features for the task.
 All you need to do is import it and create a new instance.

 <info-box>
-	See the {@link builds/guides/quick-start#document-editor quick start guide} to learn how to install the document editor build.
+	See the {@link builds/guides/quick-start#document-editor Quick start guide} to learn how to install the document editor build.
 </info-box>

-The document editor can be created using the existing data container in the DOM.
+Document editor can be created using the existing data container in the DOM.
 It can also accept a raw data string and create the editable by itself.
 To get the output data, use the {@link module:core/editor/utils/dataapimixin~DataApi#getData `getData()`} method.

 <info-box>
-	See the {@link module:editor-decoupled/decouplededitor~DecoupledEditor.create `DecoupledEditor.create()`} to learn about different approaches to the initialization of the editor.
+	See the {@link module:editor-decoupled/decouplededitor~DecoupledEditor.create `DecoupledEditor.create()`} method to learn about different approaches to the initialization of the editor.
 </info-box>

 ```js